lcserny/go-videosmover/README.md

 # Webview
 #### Description
 How to run:
-- follow instructions from here: https://github.com/sciter-sdk/go-sciter  to install sciter
-- build and run the app
+- make a config from example one for your OS
+- from root of project `go build cmd/webview.go`
+- launch server providing configsFolder path

 # Commander
 #### Description